Chicago's Top Microcephaly Lawyers

 - Involuntary muscle contractions known as spasticity

-- Measurement of head circumference either by ultrasound test or after birth
+- Reduced head circumference, detectable by ultrasound or measurement after birth

 Problems Associated with Microcephaly

 Depending on the severity of the condition, problems associated with microcephaly have a wide range.
-Although some children have no difficulties in any aspects of their lives, school, physical endeavors or relationships, others may experience problems, including:
+Although some children have no difficulties in any aspect of their lives — school, physical endeavors, or relationships — others may experience problems including:

 - Vision difficulties